Abstract Photography Workshop

 Plus an evening get together / briefing on Tuesday 5th November 2019

 11th - 14th November 2019 Stay and Play Extension

 To join this workshop we ask that you have basic camera handling, operations, and processing skills.
 This means you can take photographs, download them to your computer and do some basic editing, such as changing the exposure and cropping.
 If you’re not sure if that’s you, please contact Len.

 If you are a complete beginner and would like to participate in one of Len’s other workshops, they may be a better starting point.

 We are organising a follow up event straight after this workshop.
 If you would like to extend your stay and just take photographs for another few days while you are in your creative head space.
 During this extension we will keep up the momentum of shooting, processing, printing and critiquing abstract photography.
 We will provide lunches, more photographic excursions, classroom space, tutoring and support.
 You be taken to more stunning locations.
 Please indicate in the notes when booking your intention to stay for the Stay and Play Extension.
 Minimum numbers are required for the stay and play to go ahead.

 Approximately 2.5 hours from Sydney.
 From Wahroongah in Sydney’s north, follow the Pacific Motorway and Pacific Highway and turn off just before Hexam.
 Then follow the road out to Port Stephens.

 From Sydney, take the train to Newcastle.
 If you would like to travel by train, please contact Len to discuss options for a pick-up at the station and daily carpools to and from the workshop venue.
 We can organise your transport for the week.
 This is by special request only.

-Our classroom at Port Stephens is yet to be confirmed.
+Our classroom at Port Stephens is in Taylors Beach.
+15 minutes from Nelson Bay

 Accommodation is not included in this workshop so feel free to tailor yours to your needs and budget.